vs65497/6dof_ik/README.md

 3) The Path Planner would extrapolate a smooth trajectory over these points via 3D Bezier Curves

 ### Curvature Method (Newest)
 After a lot of introspection, the original method of using ellipses did not work because of non-convex shapes (the order of the points is important).
 So, instead, I used vectors and curvature.
 Combined with Bezier Curves, I imagined this would be much more efficient.
-Unfortunately, I had to end the project before being able to test this.
+But I ended the project before testing because of schoolwork.
 - Derivation: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/pathing_curvature.pdf
 - Code: https://github.com/zanzivyr/6dof_ik/blob/main/pathing_curvature.py